How to configure, manage and validate access tokens

 }

 This configuration works with all OAuth grants, but only for access tokens that are self-contained (JWT-encoded).
-It has no effect on identifier based access tokens.
+It has no effect on identifier-based access tokens.

-Feeding authorisation custom data
+Additional authorisation data claims

 Whenever a client is granted access to a resource or user identity the Connect2id server creates an internal authorisation object to represent the grant and the associated token properties.